 Ag Symp.
 2014 - Part 5

 Ag Symp.
 2014 - Part 9

 Not so long ago, families operated relatively small farms, and a farm of many hundreds of acres was considered a large operation.
 Today, an ag producer has to be much larger as the economies of scale dictate his or her standard of living; it’s not uncommon to encounter farmers working thousands of acres.
 The level of sophistication to keep pace has escalated dramatically.

 But farming like this also demands smarts.
 Lots of smarts.
 Today’s producer is an economist, a broker, a banker, a transportation company and a very, very busy professional.
 Staying on top of the latest trends and innovations will ensure that he or she is able to keep pace with the rapid change facing the life of the 21st century farmer.
 At one time, attending conferences and seminars was viewed as a luxury or a nice to-do kind of thing.
 Not anymore.
 Professional development is the only way a farmer can keep a finger on the pulse of this dynamic industry and not neglect their business.

-A expected sell-out crowd will experience some of the greatest minds in ag today.
+An expected sell-out crowd will experience some of the greatest minds in ag today.
 More details on the keynote speakers, dynamic breakout sessions and engaging forums will be published soon.
-However, this is an event not to miss as Dr. Michael Boehlje and Dr. David Kohl have confirmed their participation for this signature event.
+However, this is an event not to miss as Dr. Michael Swanson and David Horsager have confirmed their participation for this signature event.

 And unlike other professional development seminars where the event’s profits go to the promoter, all net proceeds from New Tools will benefit student scholarships and agricultural programs at South Central College as well as the college’s non-profit Foundation.
 This will provide resources for ag-related scholarships, purchase state-of-the-art lab and instructional equipment, and more.